 9. Aerospace Engineer

 If you are searching for high-paying careers in demand, then aerospace engineering could be what you're looking for.
 The aerospace engineering labour pool could be short an incredible 2,900 workers during the period from 2015 to 2024.2 That's largely due to the anticipated growth in the aerospace manufacturing sector, which employs 72 percent of aerospace engineers.6 Along with industry growth, jobs could also open up due to workers retiring, being promoted, and moving on to other positions.

 As Canada's fleets of aircraft age and tighter environmental and security regulations come into place, it's expected that the demand for updated aircraft will increase.
 So now may be a great time for you to join the aerospace engineering industry.
 As the brains behind aerospace systems, vehicles, and their components, you could have responsibilities related to research, design, development, installation, testing, and maintenance.

 - Total job openings—17,000

 - Highest-demand provinces and territories—Moderate demand in BC, Ontario, and Quebec

 - Median hourly wage—$43.23

-- Highest-paying provinces and territories—Alberta, Quebec, and Ontario
+- Highest-paying provinces and territories—Quebec, BC, and Ontario

 - Typical entry-level education—Bachelor's degree and possibly provincial or territorial licensing

 Electricians enjoy some of the best jobs in the skilled trades.
 Industrial electricians, in particular, are in high demand.
 In fact, from 2017 to 2026, up to 1,200 industrial electrician jobs could go unfilled because of a lack of qualified workers.2 That's due to a combination of workers retiring, taking promotions, and moving on to other electrician positions and different careers.

 Almost half of all industrial electricians work in the manufacturing sector.6 Since growth is expected in several manufacturing sub-sectors, that could be beneficial for people like you who want to begin industrial electrician careers.
 You can prepare to take on the important job of installing, testing, maintaining, and repairing industrial machines and equipment.